Emergency ascent: CMAS

 The only reference to emergency ascent training in the CMAS Diver Training Program (CMAS TC Version 9/2002) is in the 1-star course where Controlled buoyancy lift of victim to surface is specified under practical training of rescue skills.

 Commercial and scientific diving

 Use of a bailout cylinder is the primary source of emergency breathing gas recommended by several codes of practice for scientific and commercial divers.
+Pneumo gas supplied either from the diver's own pneumofathometer line or from the standby diver's pneumo line in a rescue are also recognised emergency gas sources for surface-supplied divers, and can be used during an emergency ascent.